 The Western Colorado Center for the Arts features permanent and temporary exhibits of native and contemporary artists of the Southwest, including Anasazi pottery, Navajo rugs and paintings from modern local artists.
 The tools of the artists may change, but do the feelings and emotions?
 Decide for yourself.

 The Museum of Western Colorado's Cross Orchards Historic Farm preserved and reconstructed buildings and the farm's original orchards, allow you to step back in time, experiencing life in Grand Junction as it was during the early 1900s.
 Train enthusiasts and Western history buffs will enjoy the largest collection of Uintah narrow-gauge railway cars in Grand Junction and the "Boots" Corn heavy equipment collection.

 The Gateway Canyons Automobile Museum moves history forward with an exhibit of more than 40 excellently preserved cars including a 1954 Oldsmobile F-88 car designed by Harley Earl.
 This world-class exhibit hall tells of the automobile's role in America.

 Also, take time to discover Palisade Farm and Orchards Tours offered by the growers of those wonderful Palisade peaches, apples and other delicious fruits.
-Pick up a self-guided tour brochure at any of the Grand Valley Visitor Centers and savor the journey.
+Pick up a self-guided tour brochure at any of the Grand Junction Visitor Centers and savor the journey.
 New in 2009, Suncrest Alpaca Farms also gives tours on request.